FasEnr/Market-Monitor/README.md

-# Trading System Manager
+# Market Monitor
-Market Monitor and Tradig System Manager
+Market Monitor of the more important Index and equities